Contents

 • Cons:

-• Creating independent processes requires more resources.
+• Creating independent processes requires more resources (CPU, memory).

 Multithreading